For a brief moment during the 1990s, Auchentoshan was one of only two

 Creamy and clean.
 Short, hot, woody finish.
 Maybe a light beer-like bitterness as well?

-These were not all (official & independent) bottlings of Auchentoshan Scotch whisky I've tried over the years.
+Those were not all (official & independent) bottlings of Auchentoshan I've tried over the years, but the notes should